Tutorial | Group recipe#

 Note

 The recipe reminds us of the storage type of each column in the Per field aggregations tile.
-We are able to retrieve the minimum of order_date because its storage type is a date.
-If it were a string, the “minimum” would be the first result in alphabetical order.
+We are able to retrieve the purchase sum and average because the data is a number (more specifically, a double).

 4. Click Run to create the new grouped output dataset.

-Output column names in the Group step of the Settings tab of a Group recipe.
+Dataiku screenshot of the configuration of a Group recipe.

 Note

-Columns in the input dataset not used in the group key or per field aggregations (like order_id and tshirt_category) are not included in the output dataset.
+Columns in the input dataset not used in the group key or per field aggregations (like purchase_date and merchant_id) are not included in the output dataset.
+To keep columns not included in the aggregation, you likely need a Window recipe.

 Explore the output dataset#